- Home

 - Tasks (arrow on button):

 - Add Custom Task – TSK (C): Adds a row at the bottom of the table for you to complete.
-Select this option if there is not an existing item for the task.

 - Add Custom Task that uses Constraints – TSK (CNSTR):